-UKCI invests on commercial terms, making minority equity investments of typically c. £10-30 million into renewable energy and energy efficiency projects.
+UKCI invests on commercial terms, making minority equity investments of typically c. £10-30 million into renewable energy and energy efficiency projects and platforms.

 UKCI is a joint venture between the Green Investment Group (GIG) and the UK Government’s Department for Business, Energy and Industrial Strategy (BEIS).
-UKCI has a dedicated team of investment professionals who are supported by the wider GIG team and Macquarie Infrastructure and Real Assets' global platform and networks.
+UKCI's funding is now fully committed.

 UKCI partnered with one of the UK’s leading solar developers on its first project in India – the greenfield development of a 50 MW solar farm in Wagdari, Maharashtra.

 In addition to exporting the UK’s industry-leading development, construction and operations expertise, the project is powering the equivalent of ~75,000 homes with clean electricity each year.

 UKCI co-invested in a 185 MW portfolio of solar farms across India.
 Built to world-class standards in regions highly dependent on fossil-fuel based generation, the portfolio will help avoid ~330ktpa of CO2 emissions over their operational lives and power approximately ~315,000 homes each year.

 The portfolio was also used to establish the first offshore renewables strategy of its kind in India, marking a significant development in one of the world’s fastest growing solar markets.

 In 2019, UKCI announced that it would act as a cornerstone investor in a vehicle seeking to accelerate the installation of renewables capacity in sub-Saharan Africa.